hareko/js-filer/README.md

 ## Creation

-Examine the demo files for the details (see Installation):
+Examine the demo for the details (see Installation):

-1. supply necessary CSS/JS assets (see the demo files below);
+1. supply necessary CSS/JS assets;

 2. supply html/css with the elements to hold the tree;